Rainhill: Early history

 Rainhill has been recorded since Norman times but its name is believed to come from the Old English personal name of Regna or Regan.
-It is thought that around the time of the Domesday Book that Rainhill was a part of one of the townships within the "Widnes fee".
-Recordings have shown that in the year of 1246, Roger of Rainhill died and the township was divided into two-halves for each of his daughters.
-One half was centred on the now standing Rainhill Manor public house, see Rainhill Stoops below, and the other centred on Rainhill Hall, just off Blundell's Lane.
+It is thought that around the time of the Domesday Book Rainhill was a part of one of the townships within the "Widnes fee".
+Recordings have shown that in the year 1246, Roger of Rainhill died and the township was divided into two halves for each of his daughters.
+One half was centred on the now-standing Rainhill Manor public house, see Rainhill Stoops below, and the other centred on Rainhill Hall, just off Blundell's Lane.

 Industrial Revolution

 Towards the end of the 18th century, four Catholic sons of a farmer, who came from the area around Stonyhurst, decided to seek their fortunes in Liverpool.
 The names of the brothers were Joseph, Francis, Peter and Bartholomew Bretherton.
 In 1800, Bartholomew decided to break into the coaching business.
 The partnership that he had with one or two of his brothers quickly built up and by 1820, he had the bulk of the coaching trade of Liverpool.
 He was running coaches to and from Manchester fourteen times a day from the Saracen's Head in Dale Street, Liverpool.
-Bartholomew chose Rainhill as his first stage and he developed facilities on the land alongside the Ship Inn (originally the New Inn by Henry Parr 1780) and on this site he was believed to be stabling at least 240 horses, coach horses, farriers, coach builders and veterinaries.
+Bartholomew chose Rainhill as his first stage and he developed facilities on the land alongside the Ship Inn (originally the New Inn by Henry Parr 1780) and on this site, he was believed to be stabling at least 240 horses, coach horses, and farriers, coachbuilders and veterinaries.

 Bartholomew had begun to purchase land in Rainhill, and in 1824, he bought the Manor of Rainhill from Dr James Gerrard of Liverpool.
 By 1830, he owned over 260 acre around Rainhill.
 In 1824, across the road from the stables, he built Rainhill House and laid out beautiful gardens around it.
-Between 1923 and 2014 the house was known as Loyola Hall, serving as a retreat centre run by the Society of Jesus.
+Between 1923 and 2014 the house was known as Rainhill Hall, serving as a retreat centre run by the Society of Jesus.
 Since 2017 it has reverted to Rainhill Hall and is a wedding venue.

 During the Victorian era, Rainhill was the location of a notorious mass murderer; Frederick Bailey Deeming.
 In March 1892, the bodies of a woman and her four children were discovered buried under the concrete floor of Dinham Villa, Lawton Road, Rainhill.

-Rainhill was the site of the 1829 Rainhill Trials, in which a number of railway locomotives were entered in a competition to decide a suitable design for use on the new Liverpool and Manchester Railway.
-The winner was the Rocket, designed by George Stephenson.
+Rainhill was the site of the 1829 Rainhill trials, in which several railway locomotives were entered in a competition to decide a suitable design for use on the new Liverpool and Manchester Railway.
+The winner was the Rocket designed by George Stephenson.
 In 1979 the 150th anniversary of the trials was celebrated by a cavalcade of trains through the ages, including replicas of the winner and runner-up in the trials.